markvoelker/blog_test/content/posts/2015-09-25-defcore-misconceptions-1.md

   here).

-So of the 12 criteria, 7 are looking at trailing indicators of adoption, 4 aren’t really either, and 1 is a leading indicator.
-It’s also maybe worth pointing out that using current levels of real-world interoperability as the starting point has been [discussed by longtime Board members since at least 2013](https://blogs.gnome.org/markmc/2013/10/30/openstack-core-and-interoperability/),
+So of the 12 criteria, 7 are looking at trailing indicators of adoption, 4 aren't really either, and 1 is a leading indicator.
+It's also maybe worth pointing out that using current levels of real-world interoperability as the starting point has been [discussed by longtime Board members since at least 2013](https://blogs.gnome.org/markmc/2013/10/30/openstack-core-and-interoperability/),